 Sourcing your holy basil

 It’s better to source tulsi from its land of origin.
 Much of the farming of holy basil in India supports organic, ethical, fair trade, and ecological values.
-Thousands of small, rural tulsi farmers in India have banded together under an umbrella organisation to form a business model that supports Mother Earth and humans over corporations and toxins.
+Indeed, thousands of small, rural tulsi farmers in India have banded together under an umbrella organisation to form a business model that values humans and the environment over corporations and toxins.

 How to use tulsi

 Tulsi is traditionally taken as a tea.
-Tulsi tea is very simple.
-Leaves and hot water!
-Left to chill, if you prefer iced tea.
+Tulsi tea is very simple; simply steep the leaves in hot water.
+Leave it to chill, if you prefer iced tea.
 The flavour is sharp, gentle and sweet, vaguely reminiscent of its cousin, basil, but with more complexity.

 If you find fresh or dried holy basil leaves, you can also use in your cooking, as with other types of basil.
 It is especially good in stir-fries or spicy soups, You may find tulsi called ‘hot basil’ in some cookbooks.

 Tulsi in traditional usages

 Daily consumption of tulsi is widely practised in Ayurveda, and a tulsi plant in the home is a part of Hinduism.
 Tulsi is a goddess in this tradition, with evening and morning rituals as well as other customs paying respects to her.